AkiraSama/wetbot/README.rst

 ------------
 This installation method requires a git client and pip_.
 It is suggested that you use a virtualenv_ to manage the versions of your packages.
-Various tools exist to manage virtualenvs foryou , such as the one used in the `Recommended Method`_.
+Various tools exist to manage virtualenvs for you, such as the one used in the `Recommended Method`_.

 .. code-block:: console